equalitie/ouinet/doc/arch-drafts/http-roll-sigs-1.md

 ## Issues

-  - Choose an adequate data block length (can use different ones according to ``Content-Length:`` from the origin).
+  - Choose an adequate data block size (can use different ones according to ``Content-Length:`` from the origin).
   - This may only be usable for single ranges (i.e. no ``multipart/byteranges`` body).
   - Block hashes are outside of the signed HTTP head.
 Inlining them in the final head may require long Base64-encoded headers for long files.
   - While several signers are supported via different `keyId`s in `X-Ouinet-Sig<N>:` headers, only one signer can provide a single signature for data blocks.
-Thi is to avoid mismatching block lengths and having to link each block signature to a key.
+Thi is to avoid mismatching block sizes and having to link each block signature to a key.
 However, other signers may still trust those signatures by covering the `X-Ouinet-BSigs:` header (which includes the public key for validation) in their signature.